vippsas/vipps-woocommerce/readme.txt

 == Description ==

-* Vipps Express Checkout and Vipps Payment for WooCommerce.
+* Official Vipps Express Checkout and Payment for WooCommerce.
 2.9 millon norwegians use Vipps.
 Give them a fast and familiar shopping experience. *

 This is the official Vipps plugin that provides a direct integration with the Vipps backend.
 Now you can let your customers choose Vipps directly in the checkout or even do an express checkout from the cart.

-With this plugin you can also do important back office tasks such as capture and refund directly from WooCommerce.
-Easy for you customer and easy for you.
+You can also do important back office tasks such as capture and refund directly from WooCommerce.
+Easy for your customer and easy for you.

 === Vipps Express Checkout ===
-When you enable the Express Checkout, your customers can choose between the regular WooCommerce checkout, or to go directly to Vipps.
-If they choose Vipps, they will only have to submit their phone number, and the rest of the checkout is in the Vipps app.
+When you enable Express Checkout, your customers can choose between the regular checkout or to go directly to Vipps.
+If they choose Vipps, they just submit their phone number, and the rest of the checkout is done in the Vipps app.

-Since we know who they are, they will not have to enter all their personal information.
-The customer just accepts the payment, and we send the delivery address back to the store.
+Since we know who they are, they don't have to enter all their personal information.
+The customer just choose the shipping method and accepts the payment.
+We send all the necessary info back to the store.
 Easy, fast and secure.

 === Vipps Payment ===
-When enable this plugin, your customers will be able to choose Vipps as a payment method in the checkout along all your other payment methods.
-No need to go via a third party payment method.
-If your customer choose to use Vipps, she is asked to enter her phone number in the browser and confirm the payment in the Vipps app.
+When you enable this plugin, your customers will be able to choose Vipps as a payment method directly in the checkout.
+There is no need to go via a third party payment method.
+If your customer choose Vipps, she fills in her name and address and is then asked to enter her phone number in the Vipps dialougue.
+Then she confirms the payment in the Vipps app.

 === How to get started ===
 * [Sign up to use Vipps på Nett](https://www.vipps.no/bedrift)